cypress-io/cypress-documentation/source/api/commands/clearlocalstorage.md

 title: clearLocalStorage
 ---

-Clear data in local storage for current domain and subdomain.
+Clear data in localStorage for current domain and subdomain.

 {% note warning %}
 Cypress automatically runs this command *before* each test to prevent state from being shared across tests.
 You shouldn't need to use this command unless you're using it to clear localStorage inside a single test.